 - Decline a referral to direct the EC to form a task force to study the long-term effects of vaccine mandates on IMB missionaries.

-Regarding entity trustee contact information, the EC said it affirms trustee accountability and availability to Southern Baptists, and currently publishes mailing addresses for all trustees and standing committee members on its website and in the SBC Annual.
-That EC encourages, it said, each entity to list the email of its board chairperson on its website.
+Regarding entity trustee contact information, the EC said it affirms trustee accountability and availability to Southern Baptists and currently publishes mailing addresses for all trustees and standing committee members on its website and in the SBC Annual.
+The EC said it also encourages each entity to list the email of its board chairperson on its website.

 (EDITOR’S NOTE — Laura Erlanson, Scott Barkley, Diana Chandler and Brandon Porter contributed to this report.)